luigizuccarelli/sparkml-vitalsigns/README.md

 Once we have created the bundle artifact we need to copy it to our RESTful API service

+This is OpenShitf specifc, for kubectl there are various helper scripts to achieve this (search for kubectl rsync)
 ```
 # -v /tmp/models:/models
 oc login url